gptune/HistoryDB-Docs/docs/src/overview.md

 Each function evaluation data can also contain the information about the machine and software configuration to run the application (or the tuning problem).
 The information related to the machine configuration includes the machine name (e.g. Cori) and the number of cores/nodes used.
 The software information contains the versions of software packages that are used for compiling/installing the application.
-The machine and software configurations are stored in *machine_configuration* and *software_configuration*, respectively.
+The machine and software configurations are stored in **machine_configuration** and **software_configuration**, respectively.
 Unlike task and tuning parameters, the machine and software information is not available in GPTune and needs to be given by the user.
-Users can use CK-GPTune to automatically detect the software dependencies or provide the information manually in the application-GPTune driver code.
+Users can use [CK-GPTune](./ckgptune.md) to automatically detect the software dependencies or provide the information [manually](./userguide_api.md) in the application-GPTune driver code.

+Also, when storing a function evaluation data, the information about the data-generation time and a unique ID are automatically appended by GPTune.
+This will be used if the user uploads the data into the shared repository to distinguish between different function evaluation results (e.g. if different users submit function evaluation results for the same task and parameter configurations).

-An example function evaluation result in the JSON format
+Example function evaluation result:

 ```Json
 {